Kazimir42/smartContract_hardhat_deployer/README.md

 - edit hardhat.config.js with the network where you want to deploy
 - $ npx hardhat compile | (compile ur contract)
 - $ npx hardhat run scripts/deploy.js --network <network-name> | (deploy it on the network u want)
+- get the address of ur contract, watch it and save it in etherscan (care of ur gas if u deploy on mainnet)